T-3DGS: Removing Transient Objects for 3D Scene Reconstruction: Additional Implementation Details

 \section{Additional Implementation Details}

-For mask filtering and refinement in Sec.~\ref{sec:spatial}, we set $\lambda_{\text{cov}}^{\text{ref}} = 0.7$ for initial mask refinement and $\lambda_{\text{cov}}^{\text{val}} = 0.7$ for validation during object filtration.
-For temporal refinement in Sec.~\ref{sec:temporal}, we set the memory size parameter $N_m = 10$ , which controls the number of frames considered during mask propagation.
+In Sec.~3.3.1, for mask filtering and refinement, we set $\lambda_{\text{cov}}^{\text{ref}} = 0.7$ for initial mask refinement and $\lambda_{\text{cov}}^{\text{val}} = 0.7$ for validation during object filtration.
+For temporal refinement in Sec.~3.3.2, we set the memory size parameter $N_m = 10$, which controls the number of frames considered during mask propagation.
 For the final mask dilation step, we perform $N_e = 5$ iterations of binary dilation.
-Also, the mask merging threshold $\lambda_{merge}$ is set to 0.9, and the stability ratio threshold $\lambda_{SR}$ to 0.08 in Sec.~\ref{sec:filtration}.
+In addition, the mask merging threshold $\lambda_{merge}$ is set to 0.9, and the stability ratio threshold $\lambda_{SR}$ to 0.08 in Sec.~3.3.3.

+Our model consists of repeating blocks.
+We fist use bilinear interpolation to increase the resolution of our features by two.
+We then apply a simple 3 by 3 convolutional layer that also decreases feature size by a factor of two.
+We then apply layer normalization followed by the GELU non-linearity.
+We repeat this sequence three times.
+After that we project our features with 1 by 1 convolution to obtain logits.
+We use softplus for $\sigma_1$, $\sigma_2$ and tanh for $\rho$.
+The normalization layer is crucial for improving the numerical stability that arises due to matrix $\Sigma$ being potentially ill-conditioned.